Case Study: How April Moto Optimized Their WordPress Website

 Server Configuration Optimization

-Support for HTTP/2 Protocol
+HTTP/2 Protocol Support

-Implementing HTTP/2 helped boost April Moto's Pagespeed score from 92 to 99/100.
+Implementing HTTP/2 boosted April Moto's PageSpeed score from 92 to 99/100.

-Deployment of Brotli Compression Algorithm
+Deploying the Brotli Compression Algorithm

-Results of the WordPress Web Performance Optimization Service
+Results of the WordPress Webperf Optimization

 An Update 4 Years Later